varsha13152/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case: UC07 - List persons**
+**Use case: UC07 - List visitors**

 **MSS**

-1. User requests to list all persons.
+1. User requests to list all visitors.
-2. InnSync displays a list of all persons.
+2. InnSync displays a list of all visitors.

 * 2a.
 The list is empty.

     * 2a1.
 InnSync shows a message indicating that the list is empty.

     * Use case ends.

+**Use case: UC08 - Help**

+**MSS**

+1. Airbnb Host wants to see the user guide
+2. InnSync displays a pop up with a hyperlink to the user guide
+   * Use case ends.

+**Use case: UC09 - Clear**

+**MSS**

+1. Airbnb Host remove all visitor contacts in the database
+2. InnSync clears the database and updates local JSON file
+   * Use case ends.

+**Use case: UC09 - Exit**

+**MSS**

+1. Airbnb Host wants to exit the application
+2. InnSync is terminated
+   * Use case ends.

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 visitors without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The application size should not be more than 100mb to enable user to have easy installation on various devices.
 5. The application should also be optimized such that its CPU and memory usage is low so that it can run on low end machine.